 On several, more recent projects, I have warmed up to the application of design solutions and decided to earn my CPTED Professional Designation (CPD).
 So, I attended the National Institute of Crime Prevention’s courses on CPTED with my colleague Jason Mayfield, AIA, CPD.
 Jason played a huge role in my buy-in.
 During the courses I watched our classmates gravitate to him for his viewpoint as the design expert in the group.
 Jason’s insights helped me recognize the value of CPTED principles and their application and how architects can provide value to physical security teams.

 I believe Jason’s insights as an architect are so valuable, that I sat down with him again to pick his brain.

 Maybe we can begin with you telling me a little about yourself and your role within the Command, Control and Communications (C3) Team?

 CPTED, as a design practice, is not yet a well-known strategy here in the Midwest, but my method of resolving some of these design challenges included CPTED philosophies.
 Natural surveillance and territorial reinforcement were ideal for an emergency support facility such as this.
-Staff in this facility, and others like it, are often working in high stress environments taking 911 calls or managing an emergency response effort.
+Staff in this facility, and others like it, are often working in high-stress environments taking 911 calls, or managing an emergency response effort.
 Providing a well-designed outdoor space that also provides natural surveillance opportunities creates a relaxing break environment for them while adding a layer of safety.
-Careful placement and design of perimeter fencing and landscaping provides the same emotional response of safety while defining a boundary between public and private space.
+Careful placement and design of perimeter fencing and landscaping provide the same emotional response of safety while defining a boundary between public and private space.